salesforce/refocus-sample-generator-template-utils/README.md

 $ sgtu-init <projectName> [--transform <exampleName>] [--connection <exampleName>]
 ```

-The optional `transform` and `connection` arguments can initialize your project based on one of the examples in the `/examples` directory.
+The optional `transform` and `connection` arguments can initialize your project based on examples in the `/examples` directory.

 Transform Examples:
 - `mockBulk` - creates mock samples based only on the aspects and subjects passed in.